natalieagus/50005-2023/_os_labs/lab1_command-line-syntax.md

 `curl -o GPL-3 https://www.gnu.org/licenses/gpl-3.0.txt`
 * The `-o` option: Write output to `<filename>` instead of `stdout`

+If you don't have it, install it using `sudo apt install curl`.
+{:.warning}

 ## Output Filtering
 One last handy tool to learn is output **filtering**.
 The [`grep` or `awk`](https://techviewleo.com/awk-vs-grep-vs-sed-commands-in-linux/) command will scan the document for the desired information and present the result in a format you want.
 The command grep also accepts [regex](https://regexr.com) to search for more complex patterns.